 Once you know the demand is there, you also have to assess your competition and there are 2 aspects to consider.
 For one thing, you have to figure out whether you can compete on a qualitative level.

-Do your competitors have quality websites?
+Do your competitors have quality websites and/or Amazon listings?

-Can you offer a better shopping experience?
+Can you offer a better product or a better shopping experience?

 Can you offer a larger selection?

-Is your pricing going to be competitive?
+Is your pricing competitive?

 More often than not, if there are a bunch of super strong websites on the front page of search, then your niche likely already contains many powerful, entrenched players that will be tough to unseat.